*The DHSc program is not accepting new students. The next admittance is planned for fall quarter of 2025. More information to follow.*

-The Doctor of Health Science program is designed to be an advanced doctoral degree program open to health professionals seeking leadership roles in the teaching/learning process of professional preparation programs or continuing professional education offerings in the healthcare fields.
-The aim of the program is to prepare health professionals to be leaders in healthcare by acquiring skills as educators, administrators, members of research teams and advocates for best practice healthcare with a commitment to interprofessional practice.
+The Doctor of Health Science program is designed as an advanced doctoral degree open to a range of health professionals seeking leadership roles in the teaching/learning process of professional preparation programs or continuing professional education offerings in the healthcare fields.
+The aim of the program is for students to acquire skills as educators, administrators, members of research teams and advocates for best practice healthcare with a commitment to interprofessional practice.

 Questions?
 Please contact:

 Stephen F. Gambecia, PhD, MEd, MBA, MHum, MLS, MCHES

 Cohort size is limited to 10-15 students per fall admission.

 Applicants should make a close review of the curriculum and faculty expertise to determine an appropriate fit as a doctoral program is a major commitment of effort, finances, and time.

 Applicants will get a close read of their materials submitted.
 Applicants need to articulate their reasons for pursing this degree, within this college, career plans, and research areas of interest.
 Review of applicants and offerings for admission goes beyond the minimum requirements to establish an interprofessional cohort.

 See College of Nursing and Health Professions Faculty profiles at the CNHP website under “Faculty.”